How To Practice LKM – Loving Kindness Meditation

 It is best that you do this at the end of day, every day for a few minutes.
 You can sit down in meditation and over some time calm yourself and centre your thoughts.
 At this point, you can send towards yourself, loving and kind words.

 It may be difficult for many because we are often taught to be critical of ourselves by the judgment we may have received over the years.
-So initially as you start practising LKM, you may have some inner resistance to deal with – but you will soon feel better as you repeat a few times.
+So initially as you start practicing LKM, you may have some inner resistance to deal with – but you will soon feel better as you repeat a few times.

 So, you can begin with sending loving thoughts towards your own life and mentally repeat phrases like – May I be happy; May I be Safe; May I be healthy, peaceful and strong; May I give and receive appreciation today.
 After sending these powerful positive thoughts towards your life – as you begin to feel full of positivity and goodness, you can start sending the same thoughts to another person – unconditionally – may be a friend, a partner or a sibling.